When chef Max Thompson reopens his 128 Cafe next month, following a months-long construction hiatus, it won’t be the 128.

 "Yes, the ribs are gone," said Thompson.
 "As is the garlic [another longstanding menu staple, roasted garlic].
 "We will be doing a 'Farewell 128' night in the future, for one last hurrah.
 We may even raffle off the recipes."

 Thompson’s also hoping to lure in St. Thomas students during the day with coffee, juices and Wi-Fi, plus happy hour.
 Other big news: After six months of wrangling, Thompson has secured a full liquor license.
-Tyler Kleinow of Marvel Bar is setting up the program, and Jesse James (a Marvel vet and 2014 winner of the Iron Bartender competition) will run it.
+Tyler Kleinow of Marvel Bar is setting up the program, and Jesse James Ostendorf (another Marvel vet) will run it.
 Amy Ochsner, formerly of Upton 43, will manage the front of the house.

 The parking situation has also been upgraded, with lightened restrictions on surrounding streets, and the addition of a small (as in, four-spot) lot.